Why Make an Astrolabe in Your Classroom?

 What better way for students to learn about this indispensable tool than to make one of their own?

-Begin the lesson by first showing your students a real picture of an astrolabe and teaching them how they were used.
+Begin this astrolabe elementary lesson by first showing your students a real picture of an astrolabe and teaching them how they were used.
 PBS has a great video.

 Make sure your students are precise in punching their holes.
-If it is too far low in the corner, the string will rip the paper.
+If it is too far down in the corner, the string will rip the paper.

 ALWAYS make a few extra copies of a craft or art project because there will always be a student who makes a mistake and needs to redo the craft.